surlebeat/demeter-discord-bot/README.md

 `/guild config-2 blacklist-user:@Jean blacklist-enable:True`
 Add or remove someone from the blacklist, user in blacklist will never be added to the system(eg: useful for bot).

+`/guild config-2 poh-vouchers-reward:20`
+The amount of reputation a voucher will be rewarded if the candidate he vouched thanks him. (not configured or < 0 => PoH functionality disabled)

 ### Round